linnndachen/Trivia-API/README.md

 2) Delete questions.
 3) Add questions and require that they include question and answer text.
 4) Search for questions based on a text query string.
 5) Play the quiz game, randomizing either all questions or within a specific category.

+Follow the instructions below to get started!
+Also check out my [blog](https://towardsdatascience.com/reflection-on-my-first-api-project-67d6cee31ce4?source=friends_link&sk=601fe90519dba868771830c22dfe39cb) to see my reflection and takeaways from compeleting this project!

 ## Getting Started